 There is something wonderful about eating a cupcake!
 Am I right?!
 What’s your favorite type of cupcake or cake?
 Do you love marshmallow as much as me?
 Let me know in a comment below!

-For more awesome desserts (and lots of cupcakes!) check out the Dessert Table!
+For more awesome desserts (and lots of cupcakes!) check out my desserts!
 You will find recipes like gluten free sweet potato cupcakes with a brown sugar buttercream frosting, pinata cupcakes, and the best triple layered chocolate cake!

 Chocolate Cupcakes with a Marshmallow Frosting